pocketninja-co/guardian/README.md

 # Guardian

-> A local HIPAA compliance tool for macOS by [Pocket Ninja LLC](https://pocketninja.co)
+> A local HIPAA compliance tool for macOS & Windows by [Pocket Ninja LLC](https://pocketninja.co)

 **Guardian** helps you detect and remediate Protected Health Information (PHI) in files on your local machine, ensuring HIPAA compliance without sending data to the cloud.